 POTs Replacement in 2024 (Read This First)

 Are POTS lines going away?
 No, POTS lines are not going away.
 Your low attractive POTS line pricing might be going away and solid customer support.
 We will explain what is going on in the industry as there is a lot of misinformation in the industry.
 Why are companies replacing POTS lines?
 The FCC Landline Shutdown order 19-72 announced telecom carriers are not required to install services in their coverage area.
 This does not mean they are shutting them off but that could always change.
-If you are looking for net new analog POTS lines with copper handoffs, that could be a potential problem, however we’ve solved this for many companies.
+If you are looking for net new analog POTS lines with copper handoffs, that could be a potential problem, however, we’ve solved this for many companies.
 Let’s dig in.

 There are 3 main reasons why enterprises are swapping out analog POTS lines for a new technology.

-POTS Replacement Reason #1
+POTS Replacement Reason #1 is Cost

 POTS Line Replacement Savings Calculator:

-# of POTS Lines X MRC (Monthly Recurring Cost)
+- # of POTS Lines X MRC (Monthly Recurring Cost)

-Here’s an example savings calculator for your business.
+- Here’s an example savings calculator for your business.

-Current individual POTS line charge is $150.00 Per month.
+- The current individual POTS line charge is $150.00 Per month.

-12 POTS lines currently in use
+- 12 POTS lines currently in use

 Total MRC: $1,800 Per Month!

 Now add the new POTS replacement cost structure (which includes redundancy, we’ll cover that shortly).
 Most of the time in any of the installs we’ve completed.
-IT teams have been able to go back to finance and explain that not only have they lowered the op ex moving forward by replacing POTS lines.
+IT teams have been able to go back to finance and explain that not only have they lowered the op-ex moving forward by replacing POTS lines.
 They have improved the functionality and redundancy of this network.
 This may also potentially reduce your insurance costs.
-You would have to speak with your agent to confirm, but they may like the fact that you have additional redundancy in for these new services.
+You would have to speak with your agent to confirm, but they may like that you have additional redundancy in for these new services.
 We will talk more about redundancy further in the post.

 Having a service portal with POTS lines is much easier, especially for accounting teams.
 If you walk into your accounts payable office and ask to see the POTS bills today, most likely they are all on paper and they all have hundreds of pages due to the complexity of these legacy billing systems.
 This new POTS service will simplify the billing and make it much easier to understand your inventory and you will earn more friends in accounts payable, we promise!!!